 Let’s venture to the heart of whisky country.
-With the glorious Speyside region just next door, the city of Aberdeen and the lovely towns and villages of Aberdeenshire are perfect spots to base yourself in if you’re a fan of the globally-adored spirit.
+The city of Aberdeen or the lovely towns and villages of Aberdeenshire are the perfect spots to base yourself as the glorious Speyside region of whisky is just next door.
 Stay in the city and discover some fabulous whisky bars, or venture out a little further to Aberdeenshire and book a room at an amazing traditional pub or hotel.

 Read on to discover some of the best Aberdeen and Aberdeenshire whisky experiences.